salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 When you make changes directly in your org, (like saving new component properties,) they're automatically deployed to your live app.
 To update your local version of the app with those changes, you have to retrieve them from your org using the `sf project retrieve start` command.

+For more considerations and limitations, see the Lightning Web Components Developer Guide.

 # flags.name.summary

 Name of the Lightning Experience app to preview.